UN-Rated Bottles for Hazardous Materials

 Meeting Specifications and Ratings for Hazardous Liquids

 Liquid hazardous materials are constantly shipped from one location to another, and the types of bottles used are crucial.
-Examples of common items transported every day are automotive products such as brake fluid and antifreeze or maintenance or cleaning items like chlorine bleach, drain cleaner, and paint stripper.
+Examples of common items transported every day are automotive products such as brake fluid and antifreeze or maintenance and cleaning items like chlorine bleach, drain cleaner, and paint stripper.
 Because these items are transported by vehicle, train, plane, or ship, The Department of Transportation is responsible for setting the standards for how HAZMAT bottles are packaged and shipped according to the Hazardous Materials Transportation Act (HMTA) of 1975.

-Bottle And Cap Construction
+UN-Rated Bottle and Cap Construction

-What Is a UN Approved Bottle Rating?
+What Is a UN-Approved Bottle Rating?

 Because international shipping of goods is commonplace, a universal rating code recognized by the commerce world was established.
 The United Nations (UN) rating became the new Department of Transportation (DOT) rating, identifying the standard for HAZMAT packaging and shipping worldwide.
-UN rated bottles signal safety.
+UN-rated bottles signal safety.